 (Welcome [to my shop]!)

-Tome is a young woman that serves as the blacksmith throughout William’s adventures.
-In addition to buying, selling, and forging equipment, she also provides haircuts to the player.
+Senji Tome is a young woman that serves as the blacksmith throughout William’s adventures.
+She is the fictional granddaughter of Senji Muramasa.
+She trades and forges equipment.
+She also provides haircuts to the player, the only aesthetic customization to William’s character model.
 Interacting with her business and chatting with her unlocks perks (Patronage Levels) such as discounts and expanded stock.

 Technical